mat90hub/syncreadings/doc/99_notes_on_custom_events.md

 - ``now``: This is the default value.
 It indicates that the event should be added to the  event queue immediately and processed as soon as possible.
 If multiple events are generated with ``now``, they will be processed in the order they were generated.
 - ``tail``: This indicates that the event should be added to the end of the event queue.
 Events generated with ``tail`` are processed after all other events that were previously added to the queue with ``now``.
 This is useful if you want to ensure that certain events are processed after others.

-The ``when`` argument is typically used when you need precise control over the order in which events are processed, especially in scenarios where you have multiple events being generated and you want to ensure a specific order of processing.
+The ``when`` argument is typically used when you need precise control over the order in which events are processed, especially in scenarios where you have multiple events being generated and you want to ensure a sinitialisedpecific order of processing.

 Here's an example: